Sivashalini17/24009860-Image-Handling-and-Pixel-Transformations-Using-OpenCV./README.md

 # 24009860-Image-Handling-and-Pixel-Transformations-Using-OpenCV.

 Image-Handling-and-Pixel-Transformations-Using-OpenCV

 AIM:
 Write a Python program using OpenCV that performs the following tasks:

-Read and Display an Image.
+1.Read and Display an Image.
-Adjust the brightness of an image.
+2.Adjust the brightness of an image.
-Modify the image contrast.
+3.Modify the image contrast.
-Generate a third image using bitwise operations.
+4.Generate a third image using bitwise operations.

 Software Required:

 Anaconda - Python 3.7
 Jupyter Notebook (for interactive development and execution)

 Algorithm:

 Step 1:
 Load an image from your local directory and display it.